 Effective: July 2, 2019

+Revised: November 1, 2019

 Description.
 This work shall consist of constructing a hot-mix asphalt (HMA) binder and/or surface course on a prepared base.
 Work shall be according to Sections 406 and 1030 of the Standard Specifications, except as modified herein.